dayanch96/InfusePlus/README.md

 ## Features
 • Pro features

+• Force background playab

 • Double tap to Play/Pause gesture

 • Custom seek time for Seek Forward/Backward buttons

 • Custom double tap to skip time

+• Customize poster and name in notification center

 **You can find Infuse Plus preferences in the Settings tab**